Care is as critical an issue in America today as WWII was in 1941.

 While prevention is better than cure, we can surpass prevention by making prosperity on purpose.

-Making prosperity on purpose means working together—connecting—to unlock personal and community VITALITY, which necessarily includes laying the groundwork for quality care.
+Making prosperity on purpose means working together—connecting and creating—to unlock widespread VITALITY, which necessarily includes laying the groundwork for quality care.

 Freedom of imagination.